QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

       (\epsilon_{t+1}^i + \theta_{t+1}  )
       \end{aligned}

+Recall that we have already set :math:`k^i = K^i` at the appropriate point in the argument (i.e., _after_ having derived the first-order necessary conditions for a representative firm in industry :math:`i`.

-Thus, under perfect foresight the capital stock satisfies
+Thus,  under perfect foresight the equilibrium capital stock in industry :math:`i` satisfies

 .. math::
     :label: town5